Endogen/Telegram-Kraken-Bot/README.md

 - Integrated update mechanism - to latest version on GitHub
 - Notifies you once order is closed and trade successfully executed
 - Fully usable with buttons - no need to enter commands manually
+- Supports all currencies available on Kraken (configurable)
 - Following Kraken functionality is implemented
     - Create a buy / sell order (type _limit_)
     - Lookup last trade price for currencies
     - Show your assets
     - Current market value of assets (one or all)
     - Show / close open orders
-- Supported currencies
-	- Bitcoin
-	- BitcoinClassic
-	- Ether
-	- Litecoin
-	- Ripple
-	- Monero
+    -

 ## Configuration
 Before starting up the bot you have to take care of some settings.
 You need to edit two files: